numalariamodeling/faculty-enrich-2022/content/lessons/example/index.md

 ---
 date: "2019-02-11T19:27:37+10:00"
-title: Hugo Whisper
+title: Week 5
-weight: 6
+weight: 5
 ---

 Whisper is a minimal documentation theme built for Hugo.
 The design &amp; functionality is intentionally minimal.